Enhancing Vision Foundation Models via Multimodal Continual Pre-Training

 where $K$ indicates the vocabulary size of LLM.
 To prevent information leakage during training, the text features are extracted without image prefixes.
 Additionally, we detach the gradient of the word embedding to avoid training collapse.

-Moreover, for adapting the learned prototype, we replace the Softmax function, which assumes a uniform distribution, with the Sinkhorn-Knopp algorithm~\cite{sk} that explores the prior distribution of word embeddings~\cite{vlap} to obtain soft normalized probabilities of $\mathbf{C}_t$:
+Moreover, for adapting the learned prototype, we replace the Softmax function in DINO, which assumes a uniform distribution, with iterative Sinkhorn-Knopp algorithm~\cite{sk} that explores the prior distribution of word embeddings~\cite{vlap} to obtain soft normalized probabilities of $\mathbf{C}_t$:

 where $\mathbf{u}_W \in \mathbb{R}^{K} $ is the prior marginal distribution of words, and $\mathbf{v}\in \mathbb{R}^{B} $ are renormalization vectors.
 Thus, the alignment loss can be formally expressed as: